Frameworkium/frameworkium.github.io/_pages/Page-Objects.md

 ### BasePage

-Page objects must extend `com.frameworkium.pages.internal.BasePage<T>`.
+Page objects must extend `com.frameworkium.core.ui.pages.BasePage<T>`.

 Where `T` is the type of the page you are creating e.g. `LoginPage`.
-This enables most Frameworkium features to work.

-### Elements (top)
+### Elements (Fields)

-Elements should be `private`, they should only be used by this class.
+Elements should be `private` and should only be used by this class.

 #### Annotations

 - `@Name` allows additional reporting and debugging information to be used later.
-- `@Visible` will tell Frameworkium to wait for the element to be displayed before returning the page.
+- `@Visible` Frameworkium will wait for the element to be displayed before returning the page.
+- `@InVisible` Frameworkium will wait for the element to NOT be displayed before returning the page.
 - `@FindBy` is a [Selenium annotation][find-by-docs].

 ### Actions (bottom)